cloudfakers/zuul/README.md

 Prerequisites
 -------------

-In order to build Zuul, you will need to install the following libraries:

-* **circus** - The IRC bot is implemented using the [Circus](https://github.com/nacx/circus) framework.
-You can download and install it followign the instructions in its README.
-* **wiringPi** - It uses [WiringPi](http://wiringpi.com/download-and-install/) to control the Raspberry Pi GPIO pins.
-You can also download and install it following the instructions on its site.
-* **mpg123** - Used to decode the audio file (mp3) that is played when the door is opened.
-* **ao** - Used to actually play the decoded audio file.
+Zuul is written in Go, so you'll need to have [Golang](https://golang.org/) installed and configured.

 You will also need to install [eSpeak](http://espeak.sourceforge.net/) if you want to be able to use the text to speech features.

 Compiling
 ---------

-Once all the requirements are installed on the system, you can compile and install Zuul as follows:

-    cmake .
-    make
+Zuul can be compiled as follows:

+    make deps      # Fetch project Go dependencies.
+Only required the first time make
-    make install   # Installs the zuul binary in /usr/local/bin
+    make install   # Installs the zuul binary in $(GOPATH)/bin

 License
 -------